hnikaein/aryana/README.md

 Analyzing output
 ================

-The BisAnalyzer receives the SAM file of aligining Bis-Seq reads to the genome, produces a table containing the minimum edit distance between each read and the aligned position, considering difference scenarios the read can be produced: Allowing either C->T or G->A conversion, checking PCR-read possibility, and considering the positive or negative strand.
+The SamAnalyzer receives the SAM file of aligining either normal DNA or Bis-Seq reads to the genome, produces a table containing the minimum edit distance between each read and the aligned position.
+For Bis-Seq reads, it considers difference scenarios the read can be produced: Allowing either C->T or G->A conversion, checking PCR-read possibility, and considering the positive or negative strand.

-If the reads are produces through BisSimul program, the BisAnalyzer can also analyze each read against the real genomic position the read has been simulated from.
+If the reads are produces through BisSimul program, or the names of the reads include the true genomic location, in the same way that BisSimul does, the SamAnalyzer can also analyze each read against the real genomic position the read has been simulated from.

-The output is a tab-delimited table including several columns: the read name (ReadName), chromosome name and chromosomal position of the alignment according to SAM file (AlnChr and  AlnPos), the minimum edit distance - penalty - between the read and the aligned sequence based on the CIGAR sequence (AlnPen), and the same information for the real read location (RealChr, RealPos and RealPen).
+The output is a tab-delimited table including several columns: the read name (ReadName), chromosome name and chromosomal position of the alignment according to SAM file (AlnChr and  AlnPos), the minimum edit distance - penalty - between the read and the aligned sequence based on the CIGAR sequence (AlnPen), and the same information for the real read location (RealChr, RealPos and RealPen) if the -s argument is used.

+If -i and -o arguments are not used, the standard input and standard output will be used.

 <code>
-    ./BisAnalyzer  -g <reference genome, mandatory> -i <alignment SAM file> -s (use this argument if the reads are generated via BisSimul)
+    ./BisAnalyzer  -g <reference genome, mandatory> -i <alignment SAM file> -o <output tabular file> -b (input is Bis-Seq, default: normal DNA-seq)
+    -s (use this argument if the reads are generated via BisSimul, or the read names include the true position in a similar way)
 </code>